Wang Yi (wife of Zhao Ang): As Liang Shuang's captive

 Wang Yi was spared from disaster when Liang Shuang reconciled with the authorities in Qiangdao County.
 Zhao Ang sent his men to fetch his wife and daughter.
 When they were about 30 li away from their destination, Wang Yi suddenly stopped and told Zhao Ying: "I'd have never left that place if your father didn't send someone to fetch us.
 Whenever I read the stories of Lady Jiang (Note: Lady Jiang is better known as "Zhen Jiang" (貞姜; literally "Chaste Jiang").
 She was the wife of King Zhao of the Chu state in the Spring and Autumn period.
 One day, King Zhao went on a tour with her, and left her on a platform on the riverbank while he sailed down the river.
 Later, he noticed that the river was overflowing and the platform was in danger of being flooded, so he sent a messenger to inform Lady Jiang to move away from the river.
 However, the king forgot to give a royal tablet – a symbol of his authority – to the messenger, so Lady Jiang refused to move when she saw that the messenger did not have the tablet.
 To her, it meant that the messenger was not authorised by the king.
 The messenger rushed back to retrieve the tablet, but by the time he returned to the platform, the platform had been completely submerged and Lady Jiang had drowned.
 King Zhao was very impressed with her devotion to him that he gave her the posthumous name "Zhen Jiang".
 Lady Jiang's story was later compiled into the Biographies of Exemplary Women.) and Lady Bo, (Note: Lady Bo (伯姬) was the wife of Duke Gong of the Song state (宋共公) in the Spring and Autumn period.
 She probably lived to an old age because she was still living when her great-grandson, Duke Jing (宋景公), became the duke of Song.
 One night, a fire broke out in the palace and the servants wanted to bring her out.
 However, she refused because, according to palace customs at the time, she was not allowed to leave the palace without being accompanied by her ladies-in-waiting.
 Her ladies-in-waiting had already fled for their lives.
 Lady Bo firmly refused to leave the palace and died in the blaze.
 Her firm devotion to the palace rules earned her the praise of many people.
 Lady Bo's story was later compiled into the Biographies of Exemplary Women.)
 I feel inspired by their devotions and convictions.
-However, I am still alive after having gone through similar a experience, so wouldn't I feel ashamed when I face those ladies after I die?
+However, I am still alive after having gone through a similar experience, so wouldn't I feel ashamed when I face those ladies after I die?
 I didn't choose death then because of you.
 Now, since we are close to safety and within the protection of the authorities, I can leave you and die."
 Having said that, she attempted suicide by consuming poison but luckily for her, an antidote was available, so she received medical treatment quickly and survived.